greg1494/social-network/README.md

   <a name='usefaq'></a>
   ## Usage

-  AS A social media startup
+  AS A social media startup I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data.

-  I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data
+  A video of the api routes being tested with insomnia can be found [Here](https://drive.google.com/file/d/1Oi07uayLgsLtwlsJ6f79NkJRPSgCTvGD/view).